Rethinking Christian Superority

 Dear Mr. & Mrs. Joseph (last name unknown),

-I regret to inform you that we have had to administer an out-school suspension for Jesus.
+I regret to inform you that we have had to administer an out-of-school suspension for Jesus.
 As a result, he will not be allowed to attend graduation ceremonies or prom.
 We have repeatedly discussed with him the school “rules”, yet he has continued to defy them.
 We have given him ample opportunities to follow the regulations required of all our students and feel we have no other choice in the matter.
 Below you will find the documented offenses:

 Jesus has demonstrated a refusal to adhere to the precepts of submission to his teachers and repeatedly questions their authority to run roughshod over the troublemakers.
 He seems to have a misguided concern for the poor, the meek, and the place of women in our society.
 We have laws and customs, you know!
 You really need to talk to him about that.
 We would also caution you to be more aware of these people he is associating with.
 You know – birds of a feather!
 I’m just sayin’.